 The Pink Dining Room.
-A favourite of HRH The Prince of Wales, is the best preserved room of the house, with the least alterations made since its inception.
+A favourite of HRH The Prince of Wales, it is the best preserved room of the house, with the least alterations made since its inception.

 The original contents have largely survived, with an unusually complete set of documentation, establishing provenance and proving authenticity.
 Furnished with what were only the best names and most expensive cutting-edge tastes and designs, the room stands as a testament to the 5th Earl’s desire to dazzle and impress.